‘Young And The Restless’ Spoilers Shocker: Scott And Abby Naked In Storage Locker, Sharon Stunned

 Abby comforts Scott as he suffers PTSD

-New Y&R spoilers and rumors tease that Abby’s frustrations mount while they are trapped and when she and Scott rife the boxes in shady Zack’s storage locker, they find more evidence that he’s a human trafficker and Abby can no longer deny the truth.
+New Y&R spoilers and rumors tease that Abby’s frustrations mount while they are trapped and when she and Scott raid the boxes in shady Zack’s storage locker, they find more evidence that he’s a human trafficker and Abby can no longer deny the truth.
 She is deeply wounded that Zack used her for her money, name, and connections to commit his evil deeds.
 While she’s lamenting her woes, Scott experiences a bout of PTSD, according to She Knows Soaps and recalls the fright of his kidnapping (see photo below).

 Abby snaps out of her funk to realize how stressed and scared Scott is to be locked up and she comforts him which turns to kissing which turns to more.
 Meanwhile, The Young and the Restless spoilers from She Knows Soaps say that Paul gets the coordinates of Scott’s last call.
 Then, Dina Mergeron (Marla Adams) tells them where she got out of Zack’s car, and this leads Paul and Sharon to the storage locker (see video below), and what they find there is shocking.